oracle/odpi/doc/src/public_functions/dpiStmt.rst

         dpiNativeTypeNum \*nativeTypeNum, dpiData \*data)

     Returns the value of the column at the given position for the currently fetched row, without needing to provide a variable.
+If the data type of the column needs to be overridden, the function :func:`dpiStmt_defineValue()` can be called to specify a different type after executing the statement but before fetching any data.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.